marczz/mzlinux_pages/security/password_strength.md

 `1234567890!Abcdefghij` or `We shall/overC0me` are strong passwords; while they are easily cracked.

+Some sites give an estimate on how long it is to crack a password depending of the character set and number of character, but it is only meaningful if you give also the hashing algorithm used and the hardware running the hash cracker.
+See more on this subject in the following  hash cracking section.

-Note yhat is is only an example, the number of cracked hases per second vary both depending of the computer and of the hash used.
+Note that is is only an example, the number of cracked hases per second vary both depending of the computer and of the hash used.

 An hash cracking aray like those used by criminal or governemental institution is